Two GREAT locations in Citrus County!

 How does it work?

 - Through volunteer labor and donations of money and materials, Habitat builds and rehabilitates simple, decent houses alongside our homeowner (partner) families.
+Not all affilitates rehabilitate homes so please call your local affiliate for information.

 - Habitat is not a giveaway program.
 In addition to a down payment and monthly mortgage payments, homeowners invest hundreds of hours of their own labor (sweat equity) into building their Habitat house and the houses of others.